Are you a travel bug? If exploring atypical destinations thrills you, then Taiwan is a must on your travel bucket list.

 Watching the city from such heights is pure magnificence.
 Do not forget to check out the mammoth ball, popular as a stabilizer.
 It is spotted right at the center of the skyscraper.
 Little did you know that the ball itself weighs around 730 tons.
 It keeps the building from crumbling in case of an earthquake.
 Isn’t it the finest piece of engineering?

-Gorge on delicious food:
+Gorge on delicious food in Taiwan:

 If you are a food lover, Taiwan will keep your mouth stuffed and your tummy happy.
 Drop by any local market, and you will be delighted to see a plethora of fresh fruits and vegetables.